Activity 1: What is a fallacy?

 Activity 4/ Conversation 7

-Go to Discussion Board Post 7 to see which fallacies have already been claimed.
+Go to Discussion Board Conversation to see which fallacies have already been claimed.
 Select a fallacy from the list (same as above) that hasn’t been taken yet.
 In your own words, define the fallacy and provide your own original example of the fallacy, followed by an explanation.
 The example can be an image, a cartoon, a video, text, or anything else that works.

 Replies to classmates: comment on your classmates’ fallacies.

-Activity 6: Essay draft for Peer Review.
+Activity 5: Essay outline and draft for Peer Review.

-Your outline should include the following:
+Your draft should include the following: